 Cryotherapy literally means cold therapy.
-Or the therapy, your body is exposed to temperatures ranging from -1000°C to -1400°C in a chamber known as a cryo chamber.
-It is a procedure that helps to destroy tissue on benign and malignant lesions by freezing and unfreezing.
+Or the therapy, your body is exposed to temperatures ranging from -100°C to -160°C in a chamber known as a cryo chamber.
 Continue reading “How Cryotherapy Reduces Pain & Swelling”

 The Cold, Hard Facts on Cryotherapy

-Cryotherapy, sometimes known as cold therapy, is a medical therapy that involves exposing the body to sub-zero temperatures (between minus 200 to minus 320 degrees Fahrenheit).
+Cryotherapy, sometimes known as cold therapy, is a medical therapy that involves exposing the body to sub-zero temperatures (between -110°c to -160°c).
 Continue reading “Cold Facts on Cryo Spa Therapy”

 Cryotherapy refers to a procedure, wherein the body or part of the body is exposed to very low temperatures to encourage healing and recovery.
 Continue reading “How Often Should You Experience Cryotherapy?”